Let-s-Get-Moving/HR/docs/COMMISSION_IMPORT_IMPLEMENTATION.md

 ## Key Features

-✅ **Drop-in replacement** - Works with existing API structure
+✅ **Unified structure** - All commission data in single table for easier management
 ✅ **Robust parsing** - Handles varying Excel layouts and formats
 ✅ **Complete transaction safety** - All-or-nothing imports
 ✅ **Detailed reporting** - Full import summaries with error details
 ✅ **Production ready** - Built for Render deployment
 ✅ **Idempotent operations** - Safe to re-run imports
-✅ **Employee auto-creation** - Seamlessly handles new employees
+✅ **Employee matching** - Links commission data to existing employee records
-✅ **Multiple data types** - Supports main, agent US, and hourly payout data
+✅ **Inline editing** - Managers can edit commission records directly from the UI
+✅ **Comprehensive fields** - Includes US commissions, pay periods, deductions, and payment tracking

 The system is ready for production use and will handle the complex commission Excel files with full reliability and detailed reporting.